|Course Length:||1 Year Full-Time|

 |Location:||Edge Hill University

-Holy Cross College, Bury
+Holy Cross College and University Centre, Bury

 This is a Level 6 conversion programme, giving you the opportunity to progress from a foundation degree (or equivalent) to an honours degree in a relevant subject.